lu22do/docpad-technical-doc-boilerplate/src/render/pages/guides/hadg.html.md

 highlighted on the target display.
 Some additional attributes are also displayed.

-Note that the inspector-enabled build of OpenTV 5.1.3 WebKit requires more memory for both the static image size (+10%) and <span style="font-size:10.5pt;line-height:150%;color:#333333;background:white">run-time memory (+10-20%)</span>.
+Note that the inspector-enabled build of XXXX.1.3 WebKit requires more memory for both the static image size (+10%) and <span style="font-size:10.5pt;line-height:150%;color:#333333;background:white">run-time memory (+10-20%)</span>.
 The increase in run-time memory mostly occurs when the inspector is open and active.

-Major differences between OpenTV 5.1.3 Webkit and Chrome include:
+Major differences between XXXX.1.3 Webkit and Chrome include:

 <span style="font-family:Symbol">·<span
 style="font:7.0pt &quot;Times New Roman&quot;">